-This course focuses on child development from infancy to thirty months of age with emphasis on planning programs using developmentally-appropriate material.
-Emphasis is placed on positive ways to support an infant's social, emotional, physical, and intellectual development.
+This course focuses on child development from infancy through thirty-five months of age with emphasis on planning programs using developmentally appropriate materials.
+Emphasis is placed on positive ways to support an infant or toddler's social, emotional, physical, and intellectual development.
+Upon completion, the students should be able to plan an infant-toddler program and environment that is appropriate and supportive of the families and the children.